uOttawaImprov/uoimprov-website/src/pages/announcements/post1.md

 ---
-title: Our First Post!
-desc: sample desc
+title: Launch of this website!
+date: "2024-07-07"
+desc: Putting this as an announcement on the website seems redundant...
 img: public/images/test.png
+layout: ../../layouts/Announcements.astro
 ---

-# test
+# Yea its the launch!

+wow

+dsfasdklf